(OA) is one of the most common forms of arthritis and can lead to chronic pain and disability.

 Your Next Move

 If you are interested in trying a natural approach to relieve OA, make an appointment with your doctor.
-This is an important step because, in some cases, supplements may interact with other medicines that you are taking or affect other conditions that you may have.
+This is an important step because, in some cases, supplements may interact with other medications that you are taking or affect other conditions that you may have.
 Also, since these types of products are not regulated by the US Food and Drug Administration (FDA), it is difficult to know the purity of the supplement.
-Keep in mind, too, that researchers continue to study ways to help people find relief from joint pain and stiffness, so a new treatment may be discovered!
+Keep in mind, too, that researchers continue to study ways to help people find relief from joint pain and stiffness, so a new treatment may soon be discovered.